-At a kickoff party in downtown Sacramento, key stakeholders on December 5, 2019 launched the Technology Industry Association of California (TechCA), a nonprofit trade association that will represent the technology industry in interactions with state and local governments.
+Key stakeholders on December 5, 2019 launched the Technology Industry Association of California (TechCA), a nonprofit trade association to represent the technology industry in interactions with state and local governments.

 “Our mission is simple, we want to be better partners with government by promoting transparency and open and competitive contracting for companies, and to help modernize digital services for all Californians,” said Jennifer Saha, CEO of TechCA.
 “California has a tech-savvy new governor, and we need a modern organization that can serve as one voice for the many diverse companies that do business here in the State of California.”